 Tempt your dog in with a treat.
 Using either a shower head or a plastic jug, cover him in water.
 He is going to attempt to shake dry more than a few times, so be prepared to get wet!

-A Wire Haired Pointing Griffon with fringe and beard that require regular cleaning and tidying
+A Korthals Griffon with fringe and beard that require regular cleaning and tidying

 Once he’s wet from head to tail, apply the shampoo, starting at the neck and working down to the tail.
 Massage the shampoo deep into his coat, but avoid getting it near his eyes, ears or mouth.

 Rinse his coat thoroughly.
 It will take a long time to get all the shampoo out.
 Try not to leave any in the coat, though, as it may cause irritation.